Long Tail vs Short Tail Keywords: Which is Better for SEO?

 Key Benefits:

-- Enhanced Brand Visibility: Short-tail keywords put your brand in front of a massive audience.
-When you rank for terms like "laptops" or "sneakers," you gain exposure to thousands of potential customers at different stages of their buying journey.
+- Better Brand Exposure: Short-tail keywords show your brand to a large audience.
+When you rank for words like "laptops" or "sneakers," many potential customers see your site at different points in their buying journey.
+Ranking well for these keywords makes your website easier to find among competitors.

 Notable Limitations:

-- Unclear User Intent: Short-tail keywords make it difficult to understand what users actually want.
-A search for "pizza" could mean:
+- Unclear User Intent: Short keywords make it hard to know what users really want.
+For instance, a search for "pizza" could mean:

 - Looking for recipes